austral/austral/docs/paths.md

    head is a read reference, and a write reference if the head is a write reference.
 1. **Rule RT3:** transforming a write reference consumes it.
+1. **Rule RT4:** you can't take a mutable reference into a static array.

 The type-checking rules are: